+The RAVEN core team is responsible for the project activities of the RAVEN software (see def.).

-During the initial configuration of RAVEN, the management team, with each of their respective responsibilities, are defined in PLN-XXXX, Project Management Plan.
+During the initial configuration of RAVEN, the RAVEN core team/management team, with each of their respective responsibilities, are defined in PLN-XXXX, Project Management Plan.

-The RAVEN management team will be defined in PLN-XXXX, “RAVEN IT Asset Maintenance Plan”.
+The RAVEN core team/management team will be defined in PLN-XXXX, “RAVEN IT Asset Maintenance Plan”.
 For changes to RAVEN, a configuration team, as outlined in PLN-5553, RAVEN Configuration Management Plan’, will be used to perform all configuration activities.

 Tasks